ChrisPelatari/vitepress.chris.pelatari.com/blog/posts/2024-09-28-handling-404-in-a-spa-deployed-to-github-pages.md

 I recently deployed a Single Page Application (SPA) to GitHub Pages.
 Everything was working great until I tried to refresh the page.
 When I did that, I got a 404 error.
 This is because GitHub Pages doesn't support SPA routing out of the box.
 This is how I fixed it.

-## I simply added an echo statement to the command that builds the SPA for those of us who like to see what's going on
+## I simply added an echo statement to the command that builds the SPA for those of us who like to see what's going on during the build process.

 ```
 "build": "vue-tsc --noEmit && vite build --mode production && echo 'copying index.html to 404.html in ./dist' && cp ./dist/index.html ./dist/404.html",